 All works are designed, handmade, and assembled in NY.

 Steffany’s work is inspired by the natural world and its fleeting charm of organic occurrences: mushrooms sprouting, moss blanketing bark and sunlight peeking overhead.
-She aspires to capture these moments of contained comfort, translating them into contemporary forms.
+She aspires to capture these moments of contained comfort, translating them into contemporary forms and finishes.

 Steffany studied Industrial Design at San Jose State University, defining her love of what we live with and her language of soft, delicate lines.
-She often references Việt Nam’s rich—yet often overlooked—material heritage, allowing the past to inform the present.
+She aims to platform Việt Nam’s rich—yet often overlooked—material heritage, allowing the past to inform the present.

 Questioning how art and design “should” be separated, she experiments with the balance of both.
 Her work is characterized by their warmth and application of multi-layered textures.
 Her primary choice of materials are naturally occurring, such as paper, ceramic, and wood.